SofiaCoder/frontend1-exam/README.md

 ## FEAUTURE DEVELOPMENT OF THIS CODE:

 > For feature work with this code I would add videos with each dancers showreel, and pictures when asking for more information.
 I would also add different special skills of each dancer and of course make the page better looking.
+> We could also add more data that would be interesting for the employer to know, like special skills, education, a full resume and more.